 Under One-click Rocket Add-ons, activate Google Tracking so that WP Rocket will host these Google scripts locally on your server to help satisfy the PageSpeed recommendation for Leverage browser caching.

 Now, these are the optimal WP Rocket settings I’ve been using for now.
-I’m having concern on the JSS Files as this part you have to test out by phase by yourself because all sites have different JS files, some might work while some will break.
+I’m having concern about the JSS Files as this part you have to test out by phase by yourself because all sites have different JS files, some might work while some will break.

 Get WP Rocket and optimize the site for blazing fast website speed for only $49 (estimate around RM213) for 1 site with 1-year support and plugin updates.